Drone Delivery Operations—Australia

-CASA has given approval to Wing Aviation Pty Ltd (Wing) to operate delivery drone operations in Gungahlin.
+CASA has given approval to Wing Aviation Pty Ltd (Wing) to operate delivery drone operations in Gungahlin, Australian Capital Territory (ACT) and Logan, Queensland.
 Wing is a certified drone operator, and all Wing employees who operate drones hold remote pilot licences.
-Further information on CASA’s safety regulatory approval process is provided on CASA’s website at www.casa.gov.au
+Further information on CASA’s safety regulatory approval process is provided on CASA’s website at www.casa.gov.au.

-Under the Air Navigation (Aircraft Noise) Regulations 2018 the department also undertook an assessment of Wing’s proposed Gungahlin operations.
+Under the Air Navigation (Aircraft Noise) Regulations 2018 the department also undertook an assessment of Wing’s proposed operations in Gungahlin and Logan.

-The department provided an approval for some community demonstration flights between 11 April and 13 April 2019, and for the Early Flyer Program, which serves 100 homes in Crace, Palmerston and Franklin for the period from 24 April 2019 to 31 May 2019.
-This approval has been extended until 31 July 2019.
+The department provided an approval for some community demonstration flights between 11 April and 13 April 2019, and for the Early Flyer Program, which served 100 homes in Crace, Palmerston and Franklin for the period from 24 April 2019 to 31 May 2019.
+This approval was extended until 31 July 2019.

 - Operations are not permitted on public holidays.

-The model of drone being used in Wing’s operations has been tested at 55 decibels at 25 metres.
+This distance approximates the average distance for those in the community having a neighbour receiving a delivery.
+Previous noise testing undertaken without a payload measured this model of drone at 55 decibels at 25 metres away.
 More information about typical noise levels can be found at http://aircraftnoise.com.au/causes-of-aircraft-noise/measuring-aircraft-noise/.

-A condition of the Wing approval is that Wing must collate all community feedback during the operational period regarding its operations (whether given to Wing directly, or to the Department, Airservices or the ACT Government) and provide this to the department.
+A condition of the Wing approval is that Wing must collate all community feedback during the operational period regarding its operations (whether given to Wing directly, or to the department, Airservices, the ACT Government, the Queensland Government and Logan City Council) and provide this to the department.

 If you have feedback regarding Wing’s operations you can provide this feedback directly to Wing.